visit-dav/visit/src/doc/tutorials/MakingMovies.rst

    Setting the light source position.

-28. Move the time slider in the main control window to a later time state where the water is splashing up.
+28. Move the time slider in the main control window to a later time-state where the water is splashing up.

 .. figure:: images/MakingMovies-Annotations6.png